luca-viola/snappo/README.md

 # snappo
 ### A Screen Snapshot tool with OCR capabilities
-Snappo stand for SNapshot APPlicatiOn.
-It is a useful tool that can be useful to grab windows, areas of the screen, or the entire desktop in the system clipboard for quick copy & paste exchanges with other applications.
-What makes Snappo useful is the possibility to apply bar code recognition, and OCR, on the clipboard content, leaving you the possibility to easily paste the text extracted from codes and images.
+Snappo stand for **SN**apshot **APP**licati**O**n.
+It is a useful tool to take snapshots of windows, areas of the screen, or the entire desktop in the system clipboard, for quick copy & paste exchanges with other applications.
+What makes Snappo different is the possibility to apply bar code recognition or OCR on the clipboard snapshot content: if the decoding or OCR will be successful, the clipboard will be set with the decoded or recognized text, leaving you with the possibility to easily paste it elsewhere.

 Snappo is written in python using the pygtk library, and relies on gnome to function.
 The GUI is designed as a frontend to a shell script that leverages a few commands to work its magic.

-#### Dependencies
+### Dependencies
 **Linux**
 *Binaries*:
 `tesseract` (optical character recognition)